Localization algebras and deformations of Koszul algebras: Localization algebras

 Let $X$ be a complex algebraic variety and $T$ be an algebraic torus acting on $X$ with the fixed point set $X^T$ finite and non-empty.
 The equivariant cohomology ring\footnote{All cohomology groups in this paper will be taken with complex coefficients.} $H_T^*(X)$ is a graded algebra over the polynomial ring $\Sym \t^*$ (the $T$-equivariant cohomology of a point), where the elements of $\t^*$ lie in degree 2.
 From these data, we obtain natural graded algebra homomorphisms

 where the second map is given by multiplying classes of degree 2 together, and the third, often called the {\bf localization map}, is given by restriction to $X^T$.
+(To simplify notation, we will write $\otimes$ in place of $\otimes_\C$ throughout the paper.)
 If the ordinary cohomology of $X$ vanishes in odd degrees (for example if $X$ is a smooth projective variety), then $H^*_T(X)$ is a free $\Sym\t^*$-module, the localization map is injective, and the cokernel of the localization map is a torsion $\Sym\t^*$-module.
 With this example in mind, we formulate the following general definitions.

 \begin{definition} A {\bf localization algebra} is a quadruple $\cZ = (U,Z,\cI,h)$, where $U$ is a finite-dimensional complex vector space, $Z$ is a finitely generated graded $\Sym U$-algebra, $\cI$ is a finite set, and